WistfulHopes/ggst_collision_editor_rs/README.md

 A collision editor for Guilty Gear -Strive-, written in Rust.
 Uses a customized version of https://github.com/super-continent/arcsys for file handling and https://github.com/emilk/egui for GUI.

-Currently, editing is limited to exiting jonbins only.
+Currently, editing is limited to existing jonbins only.
 You can add and remove boxes from existing jonbins, but not add new jonbins.